TrisNgao/expressBookReviews/README.md

-# Simple Interest Calculator
+# Project Name: IBM Full-Stack Capstone Project

+* **Repository Name:** xrwvm-fullstack_developer_capstone
+* **Project Name:** IBM Full-Stack Capstone Project

-This repository contains the code for a simple interest calculator.
+This repository contains the final capstone project for the IBM Full-Stack Software Developer course.
+It is a Django-based web application for a car dealership.
-The formula used is: Interest = Principal * Rate * Time